marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 So the terminal velocity in this case is 153 km/h.

-Solving the equations of motion with air resistance.
+Solving the equations of motion with air resistance
 ====================================================

 If we now add air resistance again, we know that we cannot use the